Engine Stands & Support

 I think everyone probably comes to their own unique solution based on the equipment and manpower at hand.
 Planning the lift is harder than it looks.
 He's my own solution for an engine pull I did for a friend and it shows the awkwardness of the ATV jack and the stand I used:

 |1.
 The first step was to remove the engine from the vehicle.
-I like to use an ATV jack because of its superior stability and mobility.
-The previous engine removal I performed was to replace a leaking flywheel seal.
-I also undressed and cleaned the engine and while the engine was supported on the jack and inconvenient it was still better than working on the engine with it directly on the floor.|
+I prefer to use an ATV jack because of its superior stability and mobility.
+During a previous engine drop to replace a leaking flywheel seal, I also undressed and cleaned the engine and while the engine was supported on the ATV jack and not fully accessible from below it was still better than working with the engine sitting directly on the floor.|

 |2.
 The engine is supported by a plank of hard wood as it sits on the jack.
-This prevents the jack from getting damaged and helps to support the bottom of the engine keeping it level.
+This prevents the jack or engine case from getting damaged and helps to support the bottom of the engine keeping it level.
 I often take off the exhaust beforehand but since the bolts on this 72 engine have rusted so badly I decided to remove them after mounting on the stand.|

 |3.
 The ATV jack cannot lift to the height that the yoke requires to mount the engine on the stand.
-I scratched my head for a few hours wondering how best to do this with the equipment on hand and I came to realize it would be possible with my second jack and some blocks of wood.
-I used eight 6x6x12" end cuts from some wooden posts and oriented the jack transversely to the engine stand.
+I scratched my head for a few hours wondering how best to do this with the equipment on hand and I came to realize it would be possible with a second jack borrowed from my neighbour Jeff and some blocks of wood.
+I used eight 6x6x12 end cuts from some wooden posts and oriented the jack transversely to the engine stand.
 This would allow me to roll the engine over the jack while providing a secure base.|

 |4.
 I raised the engine to transfer it from one jack to the other but found the engine didn't slide easily because of the irregular shape of the bottom.
 I discovered this during a prior engine pull trying to move the engine from the jack to a wooden pallet.
 My solution then was to rock the engine from side to jack but I found it unstable at this height so I decided to support the engine temporarily by the heater boxes using my floor jacks (another good reason to leave the muffler attached).
 Because of the arrangement of the eight blocks I was able to clear the support blocks, roll the engine over the other jack and lower it.
-The arrangement of blocks is very limited in order to allow the various jacks to move back and forth using the H style base.|
+The arrangement of blocks is very limited in order to allow the various jacks to move back and forth using the "I" style engine stand.|

 |5.
 With a sturdy base and the engine stable I lifted the engine up into position.
 The yoke needs to go up about 2 feet to be at the same height as the receiver but because the receiver is angled you have to go higher in order to tip the stand to get the receiver level for the hand off.|

 |6.
 At this point it was easy to slide the yoke into the receiver and slowly lower the ATV jack in order to support the full weight of the engine on the stand.
-No heavy lifting involved, just a lot of jacks and a little "enginuity" :-) Too many jacks were required and I won't do it this way again but we were pressed for time.
+No heavy lifting involved, just a silly number of jacks and a little "enginuity" :-) Too many jacks were required and I won't do it this way again but we were pressed for time.